 SEP aircraft have one piston-powered engine.
 SETP aircraft have one turbine powered engine used to drive the aircraft's propeller.
-Both or these types of aircraft are generally smaller and often used for flight training and recreational flying but may be used for municipal business trips.
+Both or these types of aircraft are generally maller and often used for flight training and recreational flying but may be used for municipal business trips.
+TP aircraft are also commonly used by air ambulance (medevac) and air cargo service providers.
 Depending on weight and operator certification, these aircraft generally require only one pilot.
 Single-engine piston and turboprop aircraft are included in the "Single Engine" category on the FAA 5010-1 Airport Master Record Form and the FAA National Based Aircraft Inventory Program.